sp-171/Simple-Calendar-System-Continued/README.md

 # ENSC251-LAB2-Simple-Calendar-System-Continued
-This program is a continuation of lab1.
+This program is a continuation of the Simple Calendar System.
+A second repository was created as both projects were part of separate labs.

 This is also a simple calendar system, where one can book, query, and delete appointments.

 The program runs on the following assumptions: